Reprinted with permission from Wild Brews by Jaega Wise, Kyle Books 2022

 Fruit essence can come in a few different forms.
 The aroma that is removed during the fruit juice concentration process to protect it from the heat, can be separated and is sold on its own.
 It’s usually clear and concentrated.
 It has uses in many other industries, including the perfume industry, and can even be an ingredient in sweets!
 It can also be used to enhance fruit beers.

+However, I must admit that I am not a big fan of fruit essences.
+They can be narrow, one note and lack the complexity of fresh fruit.
+However, I get that, on a commercial scale, fruit essence can have its uses, especially when working with fruit with a muted nose.
 A good example would be blueberries or cherries – both fruits that don’t have a strong or immediately recognisable smell.
 When a natural essence is combined with a pulp or purée, it can result in a beer that not only tastes great, but smells great too.
-My advice here: if you are going to use an essence, do
+My advice here: if you are going to use an essence, do so sparingly.

 Artificial essences or flavourings tend to be made in a laboratory, often from raw materials that are not edible.
 Often the chemical compounds found in natural flavourings and artificial ones are actually the same, but overuse of these kinds of flavourings in beer is where I draw the line.
-For example, the difference between ‘fake’ cherry, such as cherry drops, and real, fresh cherries is vast and the fake version just isn’t something
+For example, the difference between ‘fake’ cherry, such as cherry drops, and real, fresh cherries is vast and the fake version just isn’t something I want to drink.
+I get that there are many beers out there with these kinds of tastes and flavours, and there are some that have become very popular, but it’s just not what I want to produce.

 When should I add it?